The Great Montana Read

 What is Montana’s Best-Loved Novel?

-The search is beginning for the next Great Montana Read.
-This year, MontanaPBS and Montana Public Radio are asking readers to vote for their favorite book of nonfiction prose.
+The search is over for the next Great Montana Read.
+This year, MontanaPBS and Montana Public Radio asked readers to vote for their favorite book of nonfiction prose.

 A panel of seven Montana literary experts chose from a number of books for voters to consider.
 “We’re excited that the whole state will begin conversations around their favorite Montana books,” said Sarah Aronson, host of Montana Public Radio’s The Write Question.
 “The Great Montana Read is an exciting collaboration, encouraging conversation and celebration around the Treasure State’s rich literary tradition.”
 Here’s the list of the 10 books nominated by the experts: